-The NRC had recommended to the Board a total amount of S\$378,948 as Directors' fees for the financial year ending 31 December 2024, to be paid quarterly in arrears based on the adopted fee structure.
-This recommendation had been endorsed by the Board and will be tabled for approval at the Manager's forthcoming AGM for shareholder approval.
+The NRC had recommended to the Board a total amount of S\$367,105 as Directors' fees for FY2025, to be paid quarterly in arrears based on the adopted fee structure.
+This recommendation has been endorsed by the Board and will be tabled for approval at the Manager's forthcoming AGM for shareholder approval.